 Visit the Royal Residences

 It is possible to visit several royal residences when their occupants are elsewhere.
 Perhaps the most fascinating is Clarence House, home to the Prince of Wales.
-Small guided groups will be admitted from August 1-31, 2018 (Wednesdays, Thursdays and Fridays only).
-At nearby Buckingham Palace, the State Rooms will be open from July 21-September 30, 2018.
+At nearby Buckingham Palace, the State Rooms are generally open from mid-July to September.
 Visitors may also stroll through part of the palace garden.
 Private guided tours are available.

 Classical Music Performances

 The Henry Wood Promenade Concerts — universally known as “The Proms” — are a summer season of classical music.
-This year, from July 13-September 8, more than 100 events are planned, a majority to be held in the Royal Albert Hall.
+Each year, more than 100 events are staged, a majority being held in the Royal Albert Hall.
 Up to 1,400 tickets are sold each evening.
 At any season of the year, London stages chamber music recitals in a number of more intimate venues.
 One of my favorites is Wigmore Hall, a 15-minute walk from either Claridge’s or The Connaught.
 My other favorite setting for chamber music is St. John’s Smith Square, close to the Houses of Parliament.

 Independent Book Shops